sinh-png/openfl-adbuddiz/HELP.md

 ### 3. Configure & Initialize

 ##### a) Config your publisher key
-In "project.xml" add the following line
+To set your publisher key, in `"project.xml"` add the following line
 ```xml
 <setenv name="AdBuddizPublisherKey" value="TEST_PUBLISHER_KEY" />
 ```
-Depending on your app, replace "TEST_PUBLISHER_KEY" with the right publisher key.
+Depending on your app, replace `"TEST_PUBLISHER_KEY"` with the right publisher key.

 ##### b) Optional - Test mode
-You can activate test mode by adding the following line in your "project.xml"
+You can activate test mode by adding the following line in your `"project.xml"`
 ```xml
 <setenv name="AdBuddizTestModeActive" />
 ````

 ##### b) Optional - Logs
-You can control the AdBuddiz SDK log level by adding the following line in your "project.xml"
+You can control the AdBuddiz SDK log level by adding the following line in your `"project.xml"`
 ```xml
 <setenv name="AdBuddizLogLevel" value="Info" /> <!-- or Error, Silent -->
 ```